rusili/AC-Android/lessons/arrays-arraylists/arrays-ArrayLists-HashMaps/README.md

 You are essentially stating that the ArrayList you are instatiating will only accept elements of type ```Integer``` - this is called the ArrayList's **type parameter**.
 When we do this, under the hood, we are leveraging the power of something called **generics** (we will not cover this today, but soon).

-You might be asking yourself why we used the keyword ```Integer``` instead of the keyword ```int``` - that's because ArrayLists can only store objects.
+You might be asking yourself why we used the keyword ```Integer``` instead of the keyword ```int``` - that's because **ArrayLists can only store objects**.
 Remember in a previous lesson, where we explored how everything is an object, and even primitive types have corresponding wrapper classes?
-Please see the chart below:
+Please see the chart below to explore each primitive type, and its corresponding wrapper class:

 |Primitive Type|Wrapper Class|
 |:-:|:-:|